 Communal, service-orientated behaviour associated with social impact work is closely related to the behaviour expected of women.
 Men are often penalised for succeeding in jobs with these characteristics because their success violates stereotypical ideals of men’s roles in society.

-Over recent years CSI initiatives have acquired strategic business importance and numbers have soared.
+Over recent years, corporate social initiatives have acquired strategic business importance and numbers have soared.
 But our research calls attention to the gendered nature of CSI work and the potential for negative career consequences for those who in engage in it, as well as the evaluators’ gender bias in promotion decisions.

 Corporate social initiatives give employees the chance to engage in philanthropic projects and contribute to society